ruikawahara/part3/README.md

 3. Part C - Saving Data to MongoDB (ex 3.12 - 3.18)
 4. Part D - Validation and ESLint (ex 3.19 - 3.22)

+## Misc.
+Notes:
+Completed part A before creating this new repo.
+If you wish to see the progress, please check commit history on master repository.

 [comment]: # (Below should be uncommented when merging with main repo)